Electrical Safety Guide

 - If your meter base is damaged or the service entrance is down: Dominion Energy is responsible for the line from the pole to the meter; you (the homeowner) are responsible from the meter base into the house.
 We coordinate the meter disconnect and reconnect with Dominion as part of any service-entrance repair.

-- Generators: a properly-installed whole-house standby generator with an automatic transfer switch eliminates back-feed risk and keeps critical circuits online.
-Portable generators must never be connected to home wiring without an interlock or ATS — that's a fatal risk for utility crews.
-See generator installation.
+- Backup power: a portable generator or battery power station connected through a transfer switch or interlock kit eliminates back-feed risk and keeps critical circuits online.
+Portable generators must never be connected to home wiring without an interlock or transfer switch — that's a fatal risk for utility crews.
+See backup power installation.

 - Whole-house surge protection installed at the panel typically pays for itself the first time a transformer pop sends a surge through the neighborhood — protects HVAC boards, appliances, electronics, and EV chargers.
 Learn more.